Indicia-Team/support_files/Elasticsearch/docs/samples.md

-# Using Elasticsearch to report on Indicia occurrences
+# Using Elasticsearch to report on Indicia samples

-This document describes how to setup Elasticsearch with Indicia occurrence records loaded as document objects.
+This document describes how to setup Elasticsearch with Indicia samples records loaded as document objects.
 This setup involves a Elasticsearch instance (single machine or cluster) using Logstash to continuosly copy data updates from the Indicia REST API into Elasticsearch.
 As data are accessed via the REST API, the Elasticsearch server and Indicia server do not need to be on the